Christopher Moltisanti: Season 1

-Season two
+Season 2

 Chris is put in charge of the family's pump and dump scam, with Matthew Bevilaqua and Sean Gismonte serving as his subordinates.
 Eventually, Bevilaqua and Gismonte decide to murder him to gain favor with Richie Aprile.
 The pair ambush Chris outside a diner and badly wound him, but he manages to kill Gismonte as Bevilaqua flees the scene.
 When Chris recovers from a coma, his spleen is removed and goes through a traumatic recovery process, having been clinically dead for about a minute.

-Bevilaqua is eventually tracked down and shot to death by Tony and Big Pussy.
+Bevilaqua is eventually tracked down and executed by Tony and Big Pussy.
 Chris tells the crew that during his coma, he had seen himself in either hell or purgatory and warned them that Brendan and Mikey told him that three o'clock would be a significant time in their future.

 Shortly before the shooting, Chris and Adriana had gotten into a fight causing Adriana to move in with her mother.
 Chris gets her back by proposing to her, against her mother's advice.
 Despite this, the two don't get married.

-Following Aprile's death, Tony calls Chris and Furio Giunta to dispose of his body.
+Following Richie's death at the hands of Janice, Tony calls Chris and Furio Giunta to dispose of his body.
 They use Satriale's bandsaw and processing room to dismember the corpse.
 At Meadow Soprano's graduation, Tony proposes to let Chris be made.

-Season three
+Season 3

 During Chris' initiation ceremony, in "Fortunate Son", he notices a raven on the windowsill and takes this as a bad omen.
 As the family's newest member, he inherits a betting shop from his capo, Paulie Gualtieri and is charged with paying minimum weekly dues to him.
 There is friction when Chris has difficulty making payments to Paulie, who subsequently humiliates him.
 After the Pine Barrens incident, they agreed to bury the hatchet.
-Elsewhere, Chris opens the Crazy Horse Nightclub in Long Branch with Furio Giunta as a partner and Adriana as the front operator.
+Elsewhere, Chris opens the Crazy Horse Nightclub in Long Branch with Furio as a partner and Adriana as the front operator.

-Chris is present when Jackie Aprile, Jr. and his friends try to rob a card game run by Eugene Pontecorvo.
-Chris and acting capo Albert Barese kill Aprile's friend Dino Zerilli as he tries to escape.
-Chris, jealous and resentful of Jackie as a rival for Tony's favor, expresses his intent to kill Jackie, saying if he finds him he'll kill him tonight, which Tony denies.
+Chris is present when Jackie Aprile Jr. and his friends try to rob a card game run by Eugene Pontecorvo.
+Chris and acting capo Albert Barese fire back, killing Jackie Jr.'s friend Dino Zerilli as he tries to escape.
+Chris, jealous and resentful of Jackie Jr. as a rival for Tony's favor, expresses his intent to kill Jackie Jr. as retaliation for the heist, which Tony denies.
 This causes Chris to question Tony's leadership, calling him a hypocrite for not enforcing established rules of the mob protecting made men, which enrages Tony.

-Eventually, Vito Spatafore carries out a contract killing on Jackie in the Boonton Projects, shooting Aprile in the back of the head, on the orders of Ralph Cifaretto and Tony Soprano.
-At Jackie's funeral, Chris is arrested on a gambling charge along with Patsy Parisi and Silvio Dante.
+Eventually, Vito Spatafore carries out a contract killing on Jackie Jr. in the Boonton Projects, shooting him in the back of the head, on the orders of Ralph Cifaretto and Tony.
+At Jackie Jr.'s funeral, Chris is arrested on a gambling charge along with Patsy Parisi and Silvio Dante.